ExtraBB/ghost-google-cloud-storage/README.md

 # Ghost Google Cloud Storage Plugin
-A simple plugin to add Google Cloud Storage support for a Ghost Blog
+A simple plugin to add Google Cloud Storage support for a Ghost Blog. **Forked** to support a private_key / service email combo instead of just a path to a key file.

 ## Installation
 ```bash